Philippine pangolin: Behavior

 The Philippine pangolin is nocturnal and reclusive, tending towards being solitary or in pairs.
-Because they are mainly active at night, their eyesight is below average.
-While their hearing is still only about average, they make up for their lack of vision with their extraordinary sense of smell.
+They are mainly active at night, so their eyesight is below average.
+While their hearing is still only average, they make up for their lack of vision with their extraordinary sense of smell.
 It generally travels slowly, but can move in a short burst towards safety when it becomes startled, and even has a limited ability to swim.
 Occasionally, it can be seen standing on its hind legs, balancing on its tail, to help detect nearby predators.

 While some of their time is spent on the ground foraging, Philippine pangolins are arboreal, and tend to stay in the tree canopy.
 When sleeping, they prefer to take refuge inside hollow trees.
-When threatened, they, like all pangolins, secrete a foul odor and roll into a ball, relying on the protection provided by their scales.
-Many even sleep rolled up into a ball to protect themselves while they are unaware.> They are not known for being territorial animals, but they may be seen leaving their scent to let others know they've taken refuge there for a while.
+When threatened, them, like all pangolins, secrete a foul odor and roll into a ball, relying on the protection provided by their scales.
+Many even sleep rolled up into a ball to protect themselves while they are unaware.
+They are not known for being territorial animals, but they may be seen leaving their scent to let others know they have taken refuge there for a while.

 Reproduction

-While little is known about the reproduction of Philippine pangolins, their mating habits are thought to be similar to those of the Sunda pangolin.
+While little is known about the reproduction of Philippine pangolins, their mating habits are thought to be similar to that of the Sunda pangolin.
 Like most pangolins, Philippine pangolins mate in the spring.
 The same odorous secretion used as a self-defense mechanism is also used in mating habits.
 The secretion is used by males to assert against other males, attract a mate, and are used by the mother while nurturing their young.

-The young are born after a gestation period around 18 weeks and are suckled by their mothers about four months.
-Usually only one offspring is born at once, and they are carried around on the mothers back for a time.
+The young are born after a gestation period of around 18 weeks and are suckled by their mothers at about four months.
+Usually, only one offspring is born at once, and they are carried around on the mothers back for a time.
 When sleeping or threatened, the mother tends to roll in a ball for defense like usual, but with the young cradled in a ball of their own, encompassed in the mother's ball.
-At the age of about 5 months, young will separate from their mother.
+At the age of about 5 months, the young will separate from their mother.
 Female pangolins even adopt lone young that have lost their own mother.